IoT Data Analysis

 Those systems are based on well-known relational data models and appropriate database management systems like MS SQL Server, Oracle Server, MySQL, etc. There are some advantageous features of those systems, for instance:

-• Advantages of SQL (Structured Querying Language): enabling easy manipulation of the data while maintaining a relatively good expressiveness of the data model;
+• Advantages of SQL (Structured Querying Language): enabling easy data manipulation while maintaining a relatively good expressiveness of the data model.

-• A well-designed set of software tools and interfaces enabling integration with a large number of different systems;
+• A well-designed set of software tools and interfaces enabling integration with many different systems.

 • A lot of built-in data processing routines (stored procedures) provide higher development productivity.